Headed to Nicaragua? If you plan on doing some traveling around, you'll want to get the scoop on how the buses work here.

 - Chicken Buses (and Microbuses)

-If you don’t want to rely on public transportation you can hire a shuttle to take you from city to city, though this will be more expensive (Tierra Tours is a popular tour and transportation service).
+If you don’t want to rely on public transportation you can hire a shuttle to take you from city to city, though this will be more expensive (Tierra Tours is a popular tour and transportation service, same with MROW Nicatravel).
+However, some volunteers mention that it's way more affordable to hire a private shuttle in Nicaragua the neighboring countries like Costa Rica.

 You can also get to other countries via bus rather than flying.
 For that, you’ll be better set taking a shuttle to Costa Rica, rather than a bunch of connecting Chicken Buses.
 Check out Tica Bus, TransNica, Nicabus/Platinum and Central Line for international trips out of and into Nicaragua.